An Introduction Into The Wild World Of Cosplay

 Literally speaking, cosplay is the combination of the words “costume” and “play.”
 Cosplayers, the people who partake in cosplay, dress as their favourite characters from comics, video games, anime, manga, movies, and television.

-The best supported origin story on the Internet says that in 1984, Nov Takahashi, founder and writer for the anime publishing company Studio Hard, was sent to Los Angeles to cover the World-Con science fiction convention.
+best supported origin storyon the Internet says that in 1984, Nov Takahashi, founder and writer for the anime publishing company Studio Hard, was sent to Los Angeles to cover the World-Con science fiction convention.
 He was impressed by the fans’ costumes and the elaborate displays at the masquerade, and when he returned to Japan, he coined the term to describe what he saw.

-Today, cosplay is a favourite ritual of Comic Con attendees.
-Business Insider attended last year, and we saw dozens of Batmen, Iron Men, and Wonder Women, in addition to niché costumes, like characters of the Japanese manga series “Attack on Titan” and ’90s throwbacks like Freakazoid and Hey Arnold.
+Today, cosplay is a favourite ritual of Comic Con attendees, and this weekend in New York, the fans came out in droves.
+We saw dozens of Batmen, Iron Men, and Wonder Women, in addition to niché costumes, like characters of the Japanese manga series “Attack on Titan” and ’90s throwbacks like Freakazoid and Hey Arnold.

 The costumes vary greatly in intensity.
 Some crafty cosplayers get resourceful and repurpose clothing and props they already own.
-For instance, to cosplay as Katniss Everdeen of the “Hunger Games” franchise, all you need is a black t-shirt, green cargo pants, lace-up boots, and hair tied into a braid.
-You can buy a Mockingjay pin replica for as little as $US4 and use brown eye shadow for dirt smears.
+For instance, to cosplay as Katniss Everdeen of “Hunger Games” — a popular choice this weekend — all you need is a black t-shirt, green cargo pants, lace-up boots, and hair tied into a braid.
+You can buy a Mockingjay pin replica for as little as $US4 and use brown eye shadow for dirt and grime smears.

 For those who want to go above and beyond and create something entirely unique, they can commission costumes from specialists, many of whom operate their businesses on Etsy.
 You send a description of what you want, pictures of the character for clarity, your measurements, and any special customisation requests.

 In the world of cosplay, you frequently have to decide between three requirements: “Time, quality, or money.
-You can only have one,” said Iggy Tissera, a professional cosplayer and panelist at last year’s “I Have No Sewing Machine, But I Must Cosplay!” presentation.
+You can only have one,” said Iggy Tissera, a professional cosplayer and panelist at New York Comic Con’s “I Have No Sewing Machine, But I Must Cosplay!” presentation.
 “If you want it to be well made, it’s going to take a while and it’s going to cost you.”

 For cosplayers, the experience is nearly always worth the stress of choosing a costume and dropping the dough.
 It’s an opportunity to be a hero, princess, or otherworldly creature.